ambiorix-web/ambiorix/docs/guide/deploy.md

 These are just some of the ways in which one can deploy an ambiorix application.

+> [!ATTENTION]
-_Remember to open the open the port used by the application on your server._
+> Remember to open the open the port used by the application on your server.
+> Also remember to define a `port` in the app or it will serve
+> on a dynamic port unknown at run time.

 ## Service

 The application can be deployed as a service on any Linux server.
 Create a new `.service` in the `/etc/systemd/system/` directory.

+> [!NOTE]
-**Note** that the name of the file defines the name of the service.
+> The name of the file defines the name of the service.

 ```bash
 vim /etc/systemd/system/ambiorix.service